 - to develop a conceptual framework for how literature mediates our understanding of the future of AI.

-AI and Other Scientific Fables As part of this project, a two-day symposium was held at the School of Cybernetics.
+AI and Other Scientific Fables As part of this project, a two-day symposium was held at the School of Cybernetics on July 25-26, 2024.
 Experts from industry, academia, and the public gathered for presentations and rich discussions.
 Download the Schedule for AI and Other Scientific Fables here.

 Benefits of Future Fables